 The only way to really get to know yourself better is to continually learn new things, to push yourself even if it’s only a little, to be open-minded to new experiences and to look for the opportunities that allow you to try new things.

 I have taken large leaps in my life thus far.
 One of the most significant was starting my own PR Agency at the age of 23.
 I left a comfortable job working for the press office of a large corporate firm to ‘go it alone’ and had plenty of initial skeptics asking me ‘are you ready?’, ‘are you sure?’, ‘can you do it?’
 My reply was simple, ‘Well, I’m going to give it a dam good try’.
-You see, I was never afraid of failing.
+You see, I didn’t fear failure.

 Yes, I made mistakes along the way and no, it wasn’t easy but I learned to laugh at myself when I screwed up and saw mistakes as lessons learnt.
-You see, you can’t take these new things too seriously.
+You can’t take these things too seriously.
 A sense of humour is key.